DigiScore/digiscore.github.io/_posts/2023-02-15-digiscore_boston_presentations.md

 tags: digital_musicianship
 ---

-**Boston**
+# **Boston**

-DigiScore delivered two lecture and workshop presentations in the Boston area, one at the North Eastern University at the invitation of Antony de Ritis and the second one at the New England Conservatory.
+DigiScore delivered two lecture and workshop presentations in the Boston area, one at the North Eastern University at the invitation of Anthony de Ritis and the second one at the New England Conservatory, wonderfully organised by John Mallia.

 ## **Lecture**